Aeroflot Flight 5484: Aircraft and crew

-The aircraft involved in the accident was a Tupolev Tu-124V powered by two Soloviev D-20P engines, registered as СССР-45038 to the Privolzhsk Civil Aviation Directorate of Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-124V powered by two Soloviev D-20P engines, registered as CCCP-45038 to the Privolzhsk Civil Aviation Directorate of Aeroflot.
 At the time of the accident, the aircraft had flown 23,232 flight hours and sustained 18,369 pressurization cycles.
 The five crew members that were aboard the flight consisted of a captain, co-pilot, navigator, flight engineer and one flight attendant.

 Synopsis

-Flight 5484 departed from the stopover at Kyiv-Boryspil Airport on August 28 at 23:21 Moscow time (22:21 local time) with five crew members and 58 passengers aboard, including five children.
+Flight 5484 departed from the stopover at Kyiv Boryspil Airport on August 28 at 23:21 MSK - Moscow Time (22:21 local time) with five crew members and 58 passengers aboard, including five children.
 The night was clear with visibility ranging from 10 to 20 km.
 After takeoff the flight climbed to a cruising altitude of 9000 m and maintained a speed of 525–530 km/h.
-At 00:23 the flight contacted Penza air traffic control to report entering their airspace.
+At 00:23 MSK the flight contacted Penza air traffic control to report entering their airspace.
 That was the last time the flight made contact with controllers.

 The flaps were extended for unknown reasons at 00:24:35 while the Tu-124 was at a speed of 530 km/h and flying at a heading of 65°.
 The crew immediately noticed the aircraft began to lose altitude and they switched off the autopilot at 00:24:43.
 The flaps did not retract and the position of the flaps led to the aircraft descending quickly; the crew pulled on the control column in attempt to level the aircraft, which levelled briefly before the aircraft went into a roll.
 The force on the control column was weakened at 00:24:52, and thereafter the flaps fully extended to 30° putting the aircraft in a steep dive that quickly exceeded the aircraft maximum safe speed of 590 km/h.

-At 00:25:13, less than a minute after the flaps were extended, the aircraft was at an altitude of 6000 m and flying at a speed of 660 km/h with a rate of descent of 36 m/s, the inboard flap tore off the right wing, followed by the outboard flaps tearing off; the Tu-124 was put into a spin rotating 45°/s (7.5 rpm).
+At 00:25:13 MSK, less than a minute after the flaps were extended, the aircraft was at an altitude of 6000 m and flying at a speed of 660 km/h with a rate of descent of 36 m/s, the inboard flap tore off the right wing, followed by the outboard flaps tearing off; the Tu-124 was put into a spin rotating 45°/s (7.5 rpm).
 At 00:26 the damaged airliner reached an altitude of 3000 m while at a speed of 860 km/h and a rate of descent of 280 m/s, putting a 5g load on the aircraft, resulting in the left wing tearing off the airliner and the fuselage breaking apart in mid-air.

-The wreckage of the crash was found at 07:40 Moscow time in the town of Inokovka, on the floodplains of the Vorona River in Tambov Oblast in the Russian SFSR.
+The wreckage of the crash was found at 07:40 MSK - Moscow Time in the town of Inokovka, on the floodplains of the Vorona River in Tambov Oblast in the Russian SFSR.
 The wreckage was spread across an area 10750 by 1650 m, with fragments of the fuselage in an area of 10000 by 1200 m.
 All 63 passengers and crew were killed in the accident, which remains the deadliest Tu-124 crash in aviation history.